Options - Miscellaneous

 - Automatically open target document after exporting: If this check box is checked, memoQ opens the documents automatically after export when you choose to Export (stored path) or Export (choose path).
 Normally, memoQ does this.

-- Automatically open bilingual and two-column documents after exporting: If this check box is checked, memoQ opens the documents automatically after export when you export a bilingual format (except for XLIFF).
+- Automatically open bilingual and table documents after exporting: If this check box is checked, memoQ opens the documents automatically after export when you export a bilingual format (except for XLIFF).
 Normally, memoQ does this.

 Note: memoQ does not open the documents when you export more than 5 documents at once.

 - Normally, memoQ exports the "final" version - the document will be saved with all changes exported.
 This is the Accept all changes before export radio button.

 - To export the version before the changes: Click Reject all changes before export.